morgan76/morgan76.github.io/_pages/about.md

 ### What's Next?

-This summer, I am excited to be undertaking a research internship at Spotify, under the supervision of Dr. Rachel Bittner.
+This summer, I am excited to be doing a research internship at Spotify, under the supervision of Dr. Rachel Bittner.

 I am currently seeking full-time opportunities in both academic and industrial sectors.
 If you're interested in my work or have potential opportunities, I'd love to connect!